Hi, and welcome to my page!

 You can download the paper version of my Curriculum Vitae: Last upated: June 3, 2019

-I am now a Ph.D.
-Fellow at the University of Oslo (Norway) as of November 2018!
+I am a second year Ph.D.
+Fellow at the University of Oslo (Norway).
 I work with the TextDIM (Text Comprehension: Development, Instruction, and Multiple Texts) research team, which investigates: